in4lio/yupp/doc/python.md

 [PEP 263](https://www.python.org/dev/peps/pep-0263/)
 shows us the way to modify any source file before calling Python’s internal parser.

-First of all, you need to install [yupp package](https://pypi.python.org/pypi/yupp/):
+You have to install [yupp package](https://pypi.python.org/pypi/yupp/) to use the macro processor with Python:

     pip install yupp

-Start your source file with:
+Thereafter, in order to Python have called **yupp** before executing the source code, you must start the source file with the definition of "yupp" encoding:

     # coding: yupp